sydroconsult/QTalsim/_sources/hrus_step_by_step.rst.txt

          type.
 If ‘Parameter not available’ is selected, that parameter will be added with null values.

          To finalize the soil mapping, click ‘Confirm Soil Mapping’.
+If the user defines area/percentage thresholds, soil features below these thresholds are deleted during this step.
+The user can set a minimum size of the soil features [m²] and a minimum percentage of the soil features relative to the sub-basin's area.
+Soil features that fall below the specified size or percentage share are deleted and filled using the ‘Eliminate’-tool.
          This creates a new layer, containing all fields from the soil layer and all parameters from the soil mapping table, assigned with values from their corresponding fields.
 If there is a